Full GEO Report for https://mphmetalrecycling.ca/

 Next step

-Include organization-level structured data that clearly identifies the business type.
+Include organization-level structured data so the site clearly describes the business entity.

 What we saw